-The Pennsylvania Railroad's regional Congressional service was in some ways a truncated version of its Senator, which operated all of the way to Boston.
-The Northeast trains were also known by other names and were perhaps the preeminent way for commuters, business interests, and local travelers to make their way to and from the Northeast's largest cities between Washington, D.C. and New York City as the distance could be covered in just a few hours!
-Today, of course, Amtrak provides service along the Northeast corridor although it is far different than during the PRR era when passengers were treated as royalty and the trains were rich with on board amenities and offerings.
-These services, of course, slowly disappeared into the 1960s and under Penn Central management.
-While the service remained initially under Amtrak the name was gone after just a few years.
+The Pennsylvania Railroad's regional Congressional was in some ways a truncated version of its Senator, a train operating all of the way to Boston.
+The Northeast services were also known by other names and offered perhaps the preeminent way for commuters, business interests, and local travelers to make their way to and from the Northeast's largest cities.
+Today, of course, Amtrak provides these services although they are not quite the same as in the PRR era when passengers were treated as royalty and trains were filled with on board amenities and accommodations.
+The Congressionals slowly declined into the 1960s, especially under the Penn Central.
+They initially remained under Amtrak but were gone within a few years.

-The origins of the Pennsy providing regional service along the Northeast Corridor between our nation's capital and New York City date back to the Congressional Limited Express, a train inaugurated in 1885.
+The origins of the Pennsy's regional service along the Northeast Corridor, between our nation's capital and New York City, dates back to the Congressional Limited Express, a train inaugurated in 1885.
 From an early date the PRR learned the value of offering fast, local service for commuters, which was especially true in such a populated region as the Northeast.
 During these early years power for the train was provided by steam and typical intermediate stops included Newark, New Brunswick, Trenton, Philadelphia, Wilmington, Perryville, and Baltimore (this changed little over the years).
-The first real change for the Congressional Limited Express service occurred during the 1920s when the Pennsylvania Railroad announced that it would be upgrading the corridor to full electrified status and adding hourly stops along the route.
+The first real change for the Congressional Limited Express occurred during the 1920s when the Pennsylvania announced it would be upgrading the corridor to full electrified status and adding hourly stops along the route.

 Still, while the 1930s saw the PRR complete its electrification project, the fast and reliable GG1 electrics were introduced, and streamliners hit the rails (in 1934) the railroad was reluctant to spend vast amounts of capital on the latter outside of its long distance runs like the Broadway Limited (appropriately dubbed as its "Fleet of Modernism").
-Interestingly, even the much smaller Reading Railroad delved into the streamliner fad when in 1937 it introduced the Crusader between Philadelphia and Jersey City (in conjunction with the Jersey Central) serving the exact same market as the Pennsy's trains.
-It's safe to say that the new equipment and upgraded services this train offered probably stole away a bit of the Pennsylvania's traffic base for a time.
+Interestingly, even the much smaller Reading Railroad delved into the streamliner fad when in 1937 it introduced the Crusader between Philadelphia and Jersey City (in conjunction with the Central Railroad of New Jersey) serving the exact same market as the PRR.
+It's safe to say the new equipment and upgraded services this train offered probably stole away a bit of the Pennsylvania's traffic base, at least for a short time.

-After seeing the successes of the streamliner through the 1940s the PRR finally decided to spend considering money on purchasing new equipment for its regional Northeast trains.
+After seeing the success of the streamliner during the 1940s the PRR finally decided to spend considerable money on purchasing new equipment for its Northeastern services.
 In 1951 it placed an order with the Budd Company for 64 new cars, which gave the railroad two trainsets each for each train.
-In terms of the Congressional this meant that there would be a Morning and Afternoon run offered daily.
-The new cars were a stunning difference from the old heavyweight equipment used for years and gleamed in their fluted stainless steel, Tuscon red pinstripe, and gold lettering.
+In terms of the Congressional this meant there would be a Morning and Afternoon daily run.
+The new cars were a stunning change from the old heavyweight equipment used for years and gleamed in their fluted stainless steel, Tuscan red pinstripe, and gold lettering.
 While today's regional commuter trains offer little more in the way of amenities aside from a snackbar this was not the case with the Pennsy's service.